 For individuals in the U.S. & U.S. territories

-In this age of selfies, instant celebrity, and corporate scandals, the need for greater humility is pressing.
+In this age of selfies, instant celebrity, and corporate scandals, there is a pressing need for greater humility.

-An impressive array of examples — such as Mother Teresa, Malala Yousafzai, and Abraham Lincoln — illustrates that no two heroic journeys are identical.
+An impressive array of examples — such as Mother Teresa, Malala Yousafzai, and Abraham Lincoln — illustrate that no two heroic journeys are identical.

 This insightful volume challenges readers to embark on their own journey of heroic humility in their work, service, and personal lives.